Ormesby

-Ormesby a village in North Yorkshire, England.
-Its governance is split between two unitary authority boroughs, to the north Middlesbrough and to the south Redcar and Cleveland, both are part of the devolved Tees Valley area.
-It is in the Middlesbrough part of the Teesside built up area.
+Ormesby is a village and area split between the unitary authority areas of Middlesbrough and Redcar and Cleveland in North Yorkshire, England.

-Spencer Beck to the east and the B1380 road to the south form the boundary of Redcar and Cleveland with Middlesbrough's borough.
+Demographics

 The Ormesby ward, including Overfields and Ormesby Hall, had a population of 5,942 at the 2011 census.
-The Park End and Beckfield ward, which also includes Priestfields and Netherfields, is the area of Ormesby in borough of Middlesbrough.

 History

 Ormesby manor and church are recorded in the Domesday Book of 1086 as the property of 'Orme', to whose name the suffix by (derived from a Viking word for habitation or dwelling place) was added to make Ormesby.

 The manor of Ormesby was extensive and stretched about 4 mi from the banks of the River Tees to the brow of the hill south of Ormesby village.
 Its east and west boundaries were defined by the becks, Spencer Beck and Ormesby Beck – beck being the Old Norse word for stream (coming from the same root as the word "beach") and is still used present day Northern England.
 A Middle Beck ran parallel to the others, through the middle of the village and along Church Lane, dividing the manor into two strips of land of roughly the same size.

 The village itself was likely centred on Church Lane, being part of the ancient road that linked the River Tees to Guisborough and Stokesley.

 In medieval times, a substantial part of the manor was granted to Gisborough Priory.
 At this time, a grange, also known as a 'priory farm', was established in the general location of the existing Grange Farm and Ormesby Hall.
 It is possible, therefore, that the grange farmhouse may have occupied the site of the 17th-century house built by the Pennymans and now incorporated into the present Ormesby Hall.

 The records from Gisborough Priory suggest that the grange was accompanied by a settlement consisting of two rows of properties facing each other across Church Lane.

 A surviving remnant of the original Ormesby village is the High Street's 18th-century Sundial Row, a terrace of ex-almshouses and stables which are now private houses.
 Alongside the almshouses is a betting shop which was once a school, it bears the inscription:

 These buildings, together with the Grade I listed National Trust property, Ormesby Hall form the centrepieces to a conservation area.